Developing the Jhana Factors in Daily Life

 Develop the jhana factors

-The mind has a propensity towards peace and happiness but it often needs a little guidance.
+The mind has a propensity toward peace and happiness, but it often needs a little guidance.
 This course will show you how to develop and enjoy the five jhana factors in your everyday life, even when conditions are challenging.

-Enroll now to ask questions in two live Q&A Sessions with Sarah, hosted on Zoom on the following dates.
+Enroll now to join two bonus live sessions with Sarah, hosted on Zoom.

 Sarah Shaw